How to Spend a Day in Woodland

 Taste Wine (or Beer!)

 Wine lovers rejoice!
 Woodland is the epicenter for wine growing in the region, and several great wineries are located just a few minutes from downtown.
 Some to try are Matchbook Wine Company, which has a large outdoor patio overlooking the vineyards and Grindstone Wines, which has a quaint tasting room and patio.
 If beer is more your thing, check out Blue Note Brewing Company, which serves everything from Kolsch to Stout in their downtown location.
+Also in Woodland is The Hive, an inviting spot to taste Mead, a fermented honey-based beverage.
+You can also taste different honey varietals and learn all about its production.

 Have a Bite to Eat